marcussimoni/flashcards/README.md

 Execute the following commands on your terminal:

-1. Clone project from github `git clone https://github.com/marcussimoni/flashcards.git`
+1. Clone the repository from github `git clone https://github.com/marcussimoni/flashcards.git`

 2. Type `cd flashcards`  to enter into flashcards app folder.
 There're two folder inside project directory: frontend a backend.
 The frontend is the interface application created using react and the backend is the rest api server create using spring boot.